jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/03_OpenTelemetry/01_collector_pipeline_traces/index.md

 - use the processor spanMetrics
 - use the otlp http exporter

-### Step 1: Export Traces to Logs
+## A) Export Traces to Logs

-A. Review the OpenTelemetry Collector template
+1. Review the OpenTelemetry Collector template

 Run the following to check out the manifest: